FransFaase/ParserWorkshop/README.md

 Afterwards, I was a little disappointed about the workshop, because it turned out to be more of a lecture.
-I also realized that I should have started with the expression example, which <A HREF="https://youtu.be/KxAjxg4yPRM?t=1342"
->starts around 22:22</A> and from their explain priorities, show the abstract syntax tree, and explain how to develop the grammar in a number of steps.
+I also realized that I should have started with the expression example, which [starts around 22:22](https://youtu.be/KxAjxg4yPRM?t=1342) and from their explain priorities, show the abstract syntax tree, and explain how to develop the grammar in a number of steps.
 And this followed by some more about the history of parsing and how I came to develop IParse.
 (There were also some technical issues with the sound, which